 You have an idea in your head, but you can’t get it on paper.
 Or you do not have enough ideas yet, just a vague thinking direction.
 In that case, magazines are bliss.

 Collect a few magazines about your subject and cut out everything that appeals to you.
 That can be both photos and texts or words.
 Then group them together and create collages.

 Designers and advertising agencies often make mood boards this way to have a discussion paper for the conversation with their clients.

 It is how I make dream boards I can pin on my bulletin board.

 If the image in your head can not be found in magazines, maybe you can take photos that represent what you want as a single image or collage.

-Edit the photos by putting objects together, so that someone else gets the idea and you can have a brainstorm about it.
+Edit the photos by putting objects together, so that someone else gets the idea and you can brainstorm about it.

 Record your voice

 OK, you will need equipment for that.
 If you have a smartphone, it is super easy because it has a dictaphone app.
-And if you do not know how to operate it, you can call someone and ask if they want to record your conversation.
+If you do not know how to operate it, you can call someone and ask if they want to record your conversation.